jaakkopasanen/AutoEq/README.md

 raw microphone data is stored in `innerfidelity/data`.
 On-ear, in-ear and ear-bud data is separated because they ask for different AutoEQ parameters.

-Headphone.com measurements were downloaded as images, bot raw and compensated data.
+Headphone.com measurements were downloaded as images, both raw and compensated data.
 Images were parsed into numerical format and raw data saved to `headphonecom/data`.
 Both datas were used to obtain Headphone.com compensation curve by calculating differences between raw and compensated data.